 Voted by the audience, the festival presents a film-maker with the Glaister Award.
-Named after the founder of Braziers, psychiatrist Norman Glaister, the award recognises a film which makes a positive contribution to social development and action in the world today.
+Named after the founders of Braziers Park, psychiatrist Norman Glaister and progressive educationalist Dorothy Glaister, the award recognises a film which makes a positive contribution to social development and action in the world today.

 The award winner receives homemade produce from the Braziers permaculture garden.